Bronwyn Bleakley is smart. An evolutionary geneticist by trade, she teaches biology at Stonehill College in Massachusetts.

 Learn more about how to flip your classroom, including foundational strategies and early success stories that have so many teachers excited in our free, downloadable white paper: So You’ve Decided To Flip Your Classroom.

-In the white paper, we discuss the five most important technologies schools should consider when researching or implementing the flipped classroom, including:
+In the white paper, we discuss the five most important flipped classroom technologies schools should consider, including:

 - How to make videos easily available, consistently and securely